joernio/query-database/README.md

 The query database is distributed as a standalone library that includes Joern as a dependency.
-This means that it is not necessary to install Joern to make use of the scanners in the database.
-Instead, scanners can be invoked from any JVM-based program - as the automatic tests included in the database demonstrate.
+This means that it is not necessary to install Joern to make use of the queries in the database.

 At the same time, the database is a Joern extension, that is, when dynamically loaded at startup, its functionality becomes available on